 Home-buying costs go beyond having the initial deposit and covering the monthly repayments, they also include mortgage fees and tax, plus any associated costs with moving home and/or decorating the property.
 It should also cover any additional costs you may face in the future when it comes to remortgaging.
 Today’s UK mortgage rates are liable to change over time, thus impacting your monthly repayment costs.

-Arrangement fees average between £1,000 and £2,000, but can vary depending on the value of your property and size of loan you wish to borrow.
+Arrangement fees average between £1,000 and £2,000, but can vary depending on the value of your property and the size of the loan you wish to borrow.
 For more information, check out our low-fee mortgage guide to see how you can potentially save money when taking out a mortgage.

 For those looking to remortgage to a fixed rate option, monthly repayments are likely to increase drastically.
 During a remortgage, if interest rates rise from 2% to 6% on a fixed rate remortgage, homeowners can expect to pay an average of £250 more per month.